BBVA/hancock-doc/docs/guide/dlt-adapter/Operations/Token.md

 Facilitate a simple interface to work with a special case of Ethereum smart contracts, with a common ERC20 interface.
 ERC20 is a standard smart contract template for Ethereum fungible tokens.
 More info <a href="https://github.com/ethereum/EIPs/blob/master/EIPS/eip-20.md">here</a>.

-To work with this token, we need an ERC20 contract deployed.
-To operate with the contract, we can register it in Hancock, (anyway we can use all operations with any contract deployed, if we add <i>"smartContractAddress"</i> parameter in body request, with the contract address on it, and delete {AddressAlias} parameter in path).
+To work with this token, we need to deploy an ERC20 contract.
+To operate with the contract, we can register it in Hancock, (anyway we can use all operations with any deployed contract, if we add <i>"smartContractAddress"</i> parameter in body request, with the contract address on it, and delete {AddressAlias} parameter in path).

 ## Register